Diamond Painting - The complete guide

 Acquire a multi diamond application tool

-Highly dependent on the canvas and complexity to the piece itself, but most pieces will have rows or sections that use the same colour in quantity, there's some pretty awesome application tools that allow you to pick up multiple diamonds at one time, making the painting process quicker and more efficient than doing it one by one.
+Highly dependent on the canvas and complexity to the piece itself, but most pieces will have rows or sections that use the same color in quantity, there's some pretty awesome application tools that allow you to pick up multiple diamonds at one time, making the painting process quicker and more efficient than doing it one by one.
 Be sure to have a think about why you're completing your canvas as it's certainly not as therapeutic as completing a canvas one single diamond at a time, although it can be time consuming.

-Be organised and eco friendly!
+Be organized and eco friendly!

-In typical DIY fashion, an alternative is to use your left over egg cartons to separate your gems into different colours.
+In typical DIY fashion, an alternative is to use your left over egg cartons to separate your gems into different colors.
 There's just something about reusing egg cartons that we love, I think it's something to do with reusing what you have that's somewhat eco friendly, and doesn't cost any extra money - which is also nice.

 Keep a clean workspace